-- 1. Pillar 1 which caters for the minimum capital requirements which define the rules for calculation of credit, market and operational risk; - 2.
-Pillar 2 requires banks to undertake an Internal Capital Adequacy Assessment Process (ICAAP) for risks not covered under Pillar 1; and - 3.
+- i.
+Pillar 1 which caters for the minimum capital requirements which define the rules for calculation of credit, market and operational risk; - ii.
+Pillar 2 requires banks to undertake an Internal Capital Adequacy Assessment Process (ICAAP) for risks not covered under Pillar 1; and - iii.
 Pillar 3 complements the minimum capital requirements under Pillar 1 and the ICAAP under Pillar 2 by providing key information on the Group's risk exposures, the risk management process to mitigate these risks and the Group's capital adequacy calculation.
 The disclosure requirements under Pillar 3 are of both quantitative and qualitative nature and are provided at a consolidated level.

-1.2. basis and frequency of Disclosures
+basis and frequency of disclosures

-These disclosures are based on 31 December 2011 year-end data.
+These disclosures are based on 31 December 2012 year-end data

-Given the size and complexity of the Group's operations, the Pillar 3 disclosures are uploaded on an annual basis.
+Given the size and complexity of the Group's operations, the Pillar 3 disclosures are updated on an annual basis.
 However, any material change in the approaches or permissions used to calculate capital requirements will be disclosed as it arises.

-1.3. location and verification
+1.3 publication and verification